portsoc/hangman-in-branches/README.md

 We need to store a collection of games on the server (each game has its `status` variable).
 But to be able to distinguish between every game, we need to add a unique identifier to each game.
-For this reason, we are going to be using [the `uuid` npm package](https://www.npmjs.com/package/uuid).
+For this reason, we are going to be using [the `uuid` NPM package](https://www.npmjs.com/package/uuid).

 Following the instructions in the "Quickstart" section of the NPM page, we can install the `uuid` package with: